 - Best eco-friendly baby blanket: Parade Everything Organic Baby Blanket

-In addition to keeping little ones warm and cozy, you can use baby blankets for swaddling and tummy time, and even repurpose them as throw blankets after your children outgrow them.
+They keep little ones warm and cozy, are great for swaddling and tummy time, and can be repurposed as throw blankets once your baby has outgrown them.

-Babies have sensitive skin, so consider that the materials in your baby’s blanket should be chemical-free, with minimal risk for irritation.
+Babies have sensitive skin.
+The materials in your baby’s blanket should be chemical-free to minimize the risk of irritation.

 - bamboo rayon

 According to the American Academy of Pediatrics (AAP), babies should never sleep with a blanket in their crib to avoid suffocation.
-If you’re worried about your baby getting cold through the night, consider a wearable blanket.
+If you’re worried about your baby getting cold through the night, consider a wearable blanket instead.

-To create our roundup, we focused on the following features: weight, fabric type, size, reviews, and style.
+To create our roundup, we focused on weight, fabric type, size, reviews, and style.

-Of course, we also prioritized options that were safest without any dangling items like ribbons, tassels, or even buttons that could pose a choking or tangling hazard.
+We prioritized the safest options without any dangling items like ribbons, tassels, or buttons that could pose a choking or tangling hazard.

 - $ = under $15